- Why Us?

-They do so to store their valuable possessions safely and securely because they have no room at their home.
+They do so to store their valuable possessions safely and securely because they have no room in their home.

 If these customers had space that they owned to store all their possessions, they wouldn’t need a storage unit.
 Since they don’t, they turn to a storage facility they can trust to protect and safely store their possessions.

 Security comes in many forms at a self storage facility, from gated entrances and exits that require personalized codes to be entered to lighting and on-site managers.
 Perhaps the most essential form of security at a self storage facility is an effective and up-to-date surveillance camera system, especially in today’s world.

 Surveillance cameras allow facility managers to monitor everything that is going on at the facility since they can’t be standing guard at every unit at the same time.

-Cameras should also record 24 hours a day, seven days a week for when managers aren’t on site.
-Especially if you’re facility is open 24/7, which also tends to be a feature that customers consider to be valuable.
+Cameras should record 24 hours a day, seven days a week, to account for when managers aren’t on site.
+This is especially if your facility is open 24/7, which also tends to be a feature that customers consider to be valuable.

-That’s why any self-storage facility must install surveillance cameras in plain sight throughout the property.
-This measure of security includes cameras at the entrance and exit gate, cameras in the office, and multiple cameras in every hallway for inside storage and rows of storage units for outside storage.
+That’s why self storage facilities must install surveillance cameras in plain sight throughout the property.
+This measure of security includes cameras at the entrance and exit gate, cameras in the office, and multiple cameras in every corridor and aisle to properly cover all storage units.

 Another way to deter criminals is to post signs on the property saying surveillance cameras are monitoring the property 24/7.
 It seems like a no-brainer, but think of where you might try to access the facility if you didn’t have clearance and put signs in those places.